shray-ya-sing/core-models-addin/docs/testing/testing-guide.md

 - ✅ **Question Answering**: The add-in can answer questions about financial models and their components
 - ✅ **Formula Explanation**: The add-in can explain complex formulas and their purpose
 - ❌ **Knowledge Base Integration**: External knowledge integration is not yet functional
-- ❌ **Command Execution**: Making modifications to the workbook is still a work in progress
+- ✅ **Command Execution**: The add-in can now make modifications to the workbook with 23 different operation types

-**Important**: At this stage, the add-in is best at "explaining" or "answering questions" about the workbook rather than making modifications.
-Please focus your testing on these explanation capabilities.
+**Important**: The add-in has been enhanced with command execution capabilities.
+Please test both explanation features and the new command execution operations listed below.

 ## How to Test